Timeline

 One respondent highlighted that a question about AI trust felt too vague, making it hard to answer honestly.
 This emphasised the importance of crafting research questions that are specific, contextual, and easy to understand to ensure that the insights gathered are accurate and actionable.

-Not everything goes as planner
+Not everything goes as planned

 From revisiting design decisions to realising my initial timeline was a bit too ambitious, this project came with its fair share of challenges.
 I started out picturing a perfect execution, but I quickly learned that design is rarely linear.
 It’s a process of exploration, iteration, and learning from missteps along the way.